Take a Picture of the Moon (Digital or Not)

 The shooting location was Hampshire, England — not so far from London, and this is, I believe, Hong's first effort at astrophotography.

-If you want to see a full-screen, XGA version of the same image, click here.
+Click on the image for the XGA version.
 (Hit the F11 button of your browser, to enjoy a full-screen view.)

 Image © 2005 by Hong Zhao